Naveen Jindal School of Management

 - Healthcare Management (for Professionals)

 - Supply Chain Management

 - International Management Studies

-For the MS-MAS degree program, students choose their own course of study, pulling courses from the School of Management graduate catalog.
+For the MS MAS degree program, students choose their own course of study, pulling courses from the Jindal School of Management graduate catalog.

-NOTE: The Executive Education area of the School of Management offers three additional and separate MS MAS programs, which retain the same set of core courses but have their own set of specific topical electives.
-These include: the MS MAS with an emphasis in project management, the Executive Healthcare MS MAS, and the MS MAS with an emphasis in Organizational Behavior and Coaching.
-These are described in the Executive Education section of the School of Management chapter.
+NOTE: The Executive Education area of the Jindal School of Management offers three additional and separate MS MAS programs, which retain the same set of core courses but have their own set of specific topical electives.
+These include (1) the MS MAS with an emphasis in project management, (2) the Executive Healthcare MS MAS and (3) the MS MAS with an emphasis in Organizational Behavior and Coaching.
+These are described in the Executive Education section under the Jindal School of Management graduate programs in the graduate catalog.
 All three programs are supported entirely by participant fees and special admissions requirements apply.